 Generating and Using Nervous Energy in Writing

 Imagine that your character is nervous about an event that’s a big part of your plot.
 You would be squandering the chance to develop emotion by hiding that from readers until the minute before the event.
-Instead, build tension.
+Instead, build tension in storytelling.
 Build anticipation in fiction.
 And layers of it.
 Not just “I’m nervous” but “I’m nervous that… (insert specific fear here)” and “If X doesn’t happen, then I’m afraid of Y” or “I can’t imagine my life without a successful outcome here.”

-An Example of Building Anticipation
+An Example of Building Anticipation in Fiction

 Personally, I hate flying.
 I do it all the time, and I love the adventure that awaits me once I land, but I hate the act itself.
 There’s certainly the acute fear of flying that takes over once we’re roaring down the runway (take-off is my least favorite part).
 That’s definitely a nervous feeling.
 But there are many different shades to my fear of flying.